 'For some time now I have been making sculptural vessels, pursuing simplicity and eternal beauty in my work.
-With this exhibition I am choosing to challenge the form these vessels take.
+With this exhibition, I am choosing to challenge the form these vessels take.
 With endless options available to me, I have chosen to produce concave shapes, utilising both coarse stoneware and smooth porcelain.
-Curved and organic lines lead across each form, where each concave could be part of an arch or a cave; an alcove or nest; a hollow or aperture, inviting viewers to reach out and touch the object.
+Curved and organic lines lead across each form, where each concave could be part of an arch or cave; an alcove or nest; a hollow or aperture, inviting viewers to reach out and touch the object.

 The new forms may look simple, yet the process is quite complicated.
 Each form is thrown, section by section.
 I cut and alter the form, rejoining pieces to create the complex curves and concaves, combining the textures of both the coarse and smooth clay bodies.
 By limiting my colour palette to a monochromatic range of black and white, with a hint of gold or silver, the form of each ceramic is clearly allowed to speak.